Websites and Articles about Ernest Bloch

 Inventory of the Ernest Bloch Collection, 1892-1958 (bulk 1919-1958) content.cdlib.org A prominent feature of the University of California collection is a large collection of Bloch's compositions, donated following his death.

 Claude Torres of Montpellier France does a huge amount of work researching, documenting and recording music by Jewish composers affected by the Holocaust.
-He also has a large section on Bloch.
-He made a big contribution to the discography of Dr. Joseph Lewinski's "Ernest Bloch: sa vie et sa pensee" Volume IV.
+His extensive section on Bloch includes a list of works by date, style and alphabetically, with a comprehensive discography.
+There is a biography with some interesting photographs and there are many interesting links.

 The Jewish Music Institute at SOAS University of London, embraces Ernest Bloch as part of Western Classical Music